shivani-thakur/thoughtVerse/README.md

 # Thoughts Verse Platform Setup Guide

 Welcome to the setup guide for **Thoughts Verse Platform**.
-Follow these steps to set up, deploy, and run the application locally.
+You can quickly set up, deploy, and run the application locally by following this guide.

 ## Prerequisites